sarahquigley/milk-mustache/_posts/recipes/2016-04-29-everybody-loves-jalapeño-pineapple-cornbread.md

         - 2 large eggs
         - 2 jalapeño peppers, chopped, & optionally, an extra ½ jalapeño pepper, thinly sliced and deseeded for decoration
   method:
+    main:
+      steps:
         - Preheat the oven to 350°F (180°C).
 Butter and flour a loaf pan and set aside.
         - In a medium-sized mixing bowl, combine flour, cornmeal, baking powder, baking soda, sugar, paprika and salt.
         - In a separate bowl, whisk together yoghurt, milk, eggs and canola oil.
 Add to the dry ingredients and mix to form a batter.
         - Stir crushed pineapple and jalapeño peppers into the batter.
         - Pour batter into prepared loaf tin.
 Optionally, decorate the top of the batter with thin slices of jalapeño pepper.
         - Bake 30–35 minutes, until light golden brown and a toothpick inserted in centre comes out clean.

 ---